kura-okubo/SeisMonitoring_Paper/docs/src/plot_figures_recipe.md

 # Recipe of plotting the figures

+!!! note "Notebooks and codes to reproduce the figures"
+    This page shows the list of the link to the notebooks and codes to plot the figures.
+We cleaned up the output of the cells showing the figures in the notebooks due to minimizing the size of repositories and the copyrights.
+To replot them, please download the data and follow the instructions documented in the directories.

 - **Figure 1.** Map of Parkfield.
 Download and generate the input files such as `.grd` files following [`Maps/BPnetwork_introduction/README.md`](/Maps/BPnetwork_introduction).
 Then, run `plot_map_introduction_Parkfield.sh`